 For Episode 19 of the SOSH Podcast, we interview the former Commander of III Corps, LTG (Ret.)
 Sean MacFarland.
 In a conversation with the SOSH Department’s MAJ Ryan Van Wie, LTG MacFarland reflected on his time as Brigade Commander of the “Ready First” Brigade during the 2006 Battle of Ramadi and how that experience differed from his time leading the Counter-ISIL campaign of 2015-2016 in Syria and Iraq.
 He also shares his views on the decision to withdraw US troops from Afghanistan, why mechanized forces are essential for counterinsurgencies, and perhaps most controversially, why the US should get rid of its Airborne units.

-If you have any comments, suggestions, or critiques, please feel free to reach out to us by email at SOSHresearchlab@westpoint.edu.
-We are always excited to hear from our listeners, cadets, SOSH alumni, and friends of the Department.
+Please email us at SOSHresearchlab@westpoint.edu with any comments, critiques, and questions.
+We are always looking to hear from our listeners, SOSH Faculty Alumni, and friends of the Department.

-The views expressed on this podcast are those of the speakers, and should not be seen as reflective of the official positions of the United States Military Academy, the US Army, the Department of Defense, or any government entity.
+The views expressed in this podcast are those of the speakers.
+They should not be seen as reflective of the official positions of the US Military Academy, the United States Army, the Department of Defense, or any other government entity.